thatnealpatel/the-invisible-impact/EDU_RSRC.md

 Whew!
 If you had not previously known much of what was discussed, give yourself a pat on the back for making it this far.
 That was a lot of fundamentals crammed into a few pages.

-The good news is that if you've made it thus far, you're likely ready to begin implementing.
+The good news is that if you've made it this far, you're likely ready to begin implementing.
 And there is no better way to learn than by doing!

-### How To Build Off Someone Else's Work
+### How To Build Off Of Someone Else's Work

-Now, there's certainly a reason we've convered how to use git, GitHub, command-line, and NPM.
-All of these tools are the bare-minimum required in order get your project up and running!
+Now, there's certainly a reason we've covered how to use git, GitHub, command-line, and NPM.
+All of these tools are the bare-minimum required in order to get your project up and running!

-Granted you've set up your [SSH](https://www.wikiwand.com/en/SSH_(Secure_Shell) [RSA](https://www.wikiwand.com/en/RSA_(cryptosystem)) private/public key pairs for your GitHub account (see [UGA CS 1302 Instructions Here](https://github.com/cs1302uga/cs1302-tutorials/blob/master/github-setup.md#setting-up-ssh-keys)), you are now a fingerprinted, digital user!
+Granted you've set up your [SSH](https://www.wikiwand.com/en/SSH_(Secure_Shell)) [RSA](https://www.wikiwand.com/en/RSA_(cryptosystem)) private/public key pairs for your GitHub account (see [UGA CS 1302 Instructions Here](https://github.com/cs1302uga/cs1302-tutorials/blob/master/github-setup.md#setting-up-ssh-keys)), you are now a fingerprinted, digital user!

 <p align="center"><img src="public/edu-rsrc/clone-demo.png"></p>
 <br>